-In a post last fall, in which I documented my trek along the modern-day path of the historic Bayou Road portage route, I mentioned the Ossorno House on Governor Nicholls Street.
+In a previous post, in which I documented my trek along the modern-day path of the historic Bayou Road portage route, I mentioned the Ossorno House on Governor Nicholls Street.
 Well, I just can’t get enough of this old house, and soon after I posted about it, the house went up for sale.
 Oh, and it went up for sale for the first time in over a century!

 The house, originally built around 1781 on the bayou, was dismantled a couple years after 1781 and carted down Bayou Road to be reassembled in the French Quarter.
 Its owner, Gabriel Peyroux, apparently wanted to move it from the rural village that surrounded the lower bayou at the time into town; although, the reasons for such a move remain unclear.